-A sovereign citizen avoids inadvertent subjection to this false government by signing documents in a manner that distinguishes the common law sovereign citizen from the strawman - for example, by identifying oneself as "John Doe, Executive Trustee for the Private Contract Trust known as JOHN DOE."
+A sovereign citizen avoids inadvertent subjection to this false government, and avoids being mistaken for a federal citizen, by signing documents in a certain manner - for example, by identifying oneself as "John Doe, Executive Trustee for the Private Contract Trust known as JOHN DOE."
 Or by identifying oneself as executor for the strawman, or using a copyright symbol with the name, or saying "John Doe, Secured Party, Authorized Representative, Attorney-in-Fact in behalf of JOHN DOE ©," or interspersing colons or hyphens or other odd punctuation in the name, or using the prefix "Noble" or the suffix "Bey" or "El Bey" with one's name.
 And so on.

 To further avoid inadvertent submission to the false government, the sovereign citizen may use red ink, add thumbprints to documents, put the zip code in brackets or say "near" as part of the address.
-There are innumerable varieties of this queer view of the law, but all are intended by the sovereign citizen to make sure you know you are no longer dealing with the enslaved strawman, you now have the real common law sovereign citizen in front of you.
+There are innumerable varieties of this queer view of the law, but all are intended by the sovereign citizen to make sure you know you are no longer dealing with the enslaved strawman or a federal citizen with limited rights, you now have the real common law flesh and blood sovereign citizen in front of you.